nereat2/MAInD-Creative-Coding-Foundations-2025-2026/Assignments/02/README.md

 - shows the game screen (gameScreen.classList.remove('hidden'))
 - calls startGame() to initialize the match

 ### backToMenuButton.addEventListener('click')

-It listens for a click on the Back to menu button inside the game screen.
+- It listens for a click on the Back to menu button inside the game screen.

+- It stops the timer if it's still running.

-Calls the function goBackToMenu() to reset the game and show the start screen again
+- Calls the function goBackToMenu() to reset the game and show the start screen again.

+- It stops the background music & resents all the score, lives and time

 ### endMenuButton.addEventListener('click')